claresudbery/clare-wiki-ably/pages/organising/tools/obs.md

         - main Light On
         - two other side Lights on
 - Make sure you're using the mic you want in system settings
+- Make sure mic is as close as poss to mouth
+- Check sound levels in OBS - need to be close to the top of the green
+    - Can adjust input levels in system settings
 - Make sure the AI noise-reducing mic is on / enabled
     - You have to open it manually - Cmd + Space + Krisp app
     - Log in (I use Google a/c)